github/update-project-action/README.md

 * `organization` - The organization that contains the project, defaults to the current repository owner
 * `project_number` - The project number from the project's URL
 * `value` - The value to set the project field to
+* `value_type` - The type of value to update (text, date, number, iterationId, or singleSectionOptionId).
+Auto-detected for "text" and "single select" fields.
+Required for all other field types.
+See https://docs.github.com/en/graphql/reference/input-objects#projectv2fieldvalue.

 ### Outputs